 How does marketing automation differ from email marketing?

-Although marketing automation is based on email as the primary means of communication, a marketing automation system adds the following features on top of the email distribution platform to enable you to:
+Marketing automation is based on email as the primary means of communication.
+However, a marketing automation system adds the following features on top of the email distribution platform to enable you to:

 - Build out campaign specific landing pages and forms